ISO/IEC 12207

 ISO/IEC/IEEE 12207 Systems and software engineering – Software life cycle processes is an international standard for software lifecycle processes.
-First introduced in 1995, it aims to be a primary standard that defines all the processes required for developing and maintaining software systems, including the outcomes and/or activities of each process.
+Introduced in 1995, it aims to be a primary standard that defines all the processes required for developing and maintaining software systems, including the outcomes and/or activities of each process.

 Revision history

-ISO/IEC/IEEE 12207:2017 is the newest version, published in November 2017.
-The IEEE Computer Society joined directly with ISO/IEC JTC 1/SC 7/WG 7 in the editing process for this version.
+ISO/IEC/IEEE 12207:2026 is the newest version, published in April 2026.
+The IEEE Computer Society continued to participate directly with ISO/IEC JTC 1/SC 7/WG 7 in the development and editing of this second edition.
 A significant change is that it adopts a process model identical to the ISO/IEC/IEEE 15288:2015 process model (there is one name change, the 15288 "System Requirements Definition" process is renamed to the "System/Software Requirements Definition" process).
 This harmonization of the two standards led to the removal of separate software development and software reuse processes, bringing the total number of 43 processes from 12207 down to the 30 processes defined in 15288.
 It also caused changes to the quality management and quality assurance process activities and outcomes.
 Additionally, the definition of "audit" and related audit activities were updated.
-Annex I of ISO/IEC/IEEE 12207:2017 provides a process mapping between the 2017 version and the previous version, including the primary process alignments between the two versions; this is intended to enable traceability and ease transition for users of the previous version.
+Annex I of ISO/IEC/IEEE 12207:2026 provides a process mapping between the 2026 version and the previous version, including the primary process alignments between the two versions; this is intended to enable traceability and ease transition for users of the previous version.